LynnCodesEvenMore/2D-Pixel-Graphics/README.txt

 It is my hope that others don't have to go through the same "freeglut journey" as I did, spending 3 days with freeglut and OpenGL code, just to draw pixels to the screen.

-Using MinGW (and having never heard of CMAKE), compile using: g++ -o Example Example.cpp -lfreeglut -lopengl32
+Using MinGW (and having never heard of MAKE), compile using: g++ -o Example Example.cpp -lfreeglut -lopengl32